hatai/image-downloader/README.md

 This project is forked from [image-downloader](https://github.com/vdsabev/image-downloader).
 This includes several bugfixes that were in that.

-If you need to bulk download images from a web page, with this extension you can:
+If you need to bulk download images from a web page, with this extension you can: [Chrome Extension Web Store](https://chrome.google.com/webstore/detail/image-downloader/leakgmkipjfnmnacgakpggmilnhlmbcg)

 * See images that the page contains and links to
 * Filter them by width, height, and URL; supports wildcard and regex